 The purpose of the Crowder College Nursing program is to prepare graduates who can demonstrate entry-level competencies as registered nurses, to provide a foundation for continued learning, and to provide a multiple entry program where licensed practical nurses can enter with advanced standing or students may enter with no previous nursing education.

-The program is approved by the Missouri State Board of Nursing and is in Candidacy Status through the Accreditation Commission for Education in Nursing (ACEN).
+The program is approved by the Missouri State Board of Nursing and is accredited through the Accreditation Commission for Education in Nursing (ACEN).
 Graduation from the nursing program does not guarantee eligibility to write the licensure exam.
 Eligibility is determined on an individual basis by Missouri State Board of Nursing based on the Missouri Nursing Practice Act section 335.066 (1-14).

 The nursing faculty strongly believes that the learner must be an active participant in the educational process.

 A wide variety of instructional methods are utilized in the process oriented nursing curriculum.
 Registered nurses function as an integral part of the health care team in many different roles.
 They are responsible for planning, implementing, and evaluating patient care as well as for the supervision of other health care workers.

 Licensed practical nurses are given credit for first year nursing classes and may enter the program at Level II.
 LPN’s entering with advanced standing must have a valid license to practice, be IV certified, and must have completed at least Anatomy and Physiology I and II, and Chemistry for Health before beginning the second level nursing sequence.

 Becoming a Registered Nurse